GSTC Mission & Impacts

 The GSTC Criteria provide a comprehensive definition of sustainable travel and tourism, arranged to support four pillars of sustainability:

 Providing Assurance for Sustainable Tourism

-Accreditation: in partnership with ASI (Assurance Services International) to provide accreditation services for Certification Bodies that certify hotels/accommodations, tour operators, and destinations as sustainable.
+Accreditation: The GSTC provides accreditation services for Certification Bodies that certify hotels/accommodations, tour operators, and destinations as sustainable.
 Learn about the difference between certification and accreditation.

-“GSTC Recognized” standards and systems.
-Distinct from accreditation of certification, GSTC also offers an “Assurance” scheme to formally indicate whether another organization’s sustainable tourism standards or internal system complies in very technical terms with the GSTC Criteria.
+“GSTC Recognized” standards.
+Distinct from accreditation of certification, GSTC also offers an “Assurance” scheme to formally indicate whether another organization’s sustainable tourism standards complies in very technical terms with the GSTC Criteria.